-Laurance Roberts has served as a director and as our President, Chief Executive Officer, and Interim Chief Financial Officer since March 2022.
+Laurance Roberts has served as a director and as our President and Chief Executive Officer since March 2022.
 Previously, he was our interim Chief Executive Officer from October 2021 to March 2022 and Chief Financial Officer and Treasurer from July 2013 to March 2022.
 From 2008 to 2012 he was Chief Operating Officer for KFC, a major fried chicken restaurant chain and a division of Yum Brands.
 In 2008, he was also General Manager for KFC Restaurant Operating Company.
-Prior to that that, he spent three years as Chief Financial Officer of KFC, and three years as Chief Financial Officer of Yum Brands' Pizza Hut joint venture in the United Kingdom.
+Prior to that that, he spent three years as Chief Financial Officer of KFC, and three years as Chief Financial

+Officer of Yum Brands' Pizza Hut joint venture in the United Kingdom.
 Mr. Roberts holds an MBA from the University of Michigan and a bachelor's degree in economics from Bucknell University.
-In light of his leadership as our Chief Executive Officer and Interim Chief Financial Officer and his deep and detailed knowledge of our business and the industry, Mr. Roberts is well-qualified to serve on our Board.
+In light of his previous leadership as our Chief Executive Officer and Interim Chief Financial Officer and his deep and detailed knowledge of our business and the industry, Mr. Roberts is well-qualified to serve on our Board.

 Douglas J. Babb has been a director since 2018.
-From 2007 until 2014, he was Chief Executive Officer of Cooper Clinic, P.A. ("Cooper"), one of the largest multi-specialty, physician-owned clinics in the Arkansas region.
-Since his retirement as Chief Executive Officer, he has served as an adviser to the board of Cooper.
+From 2007 to 2014, he was Chief Executive Officer of Cooper Clinic, P.A. ("Cooper"), one of the largest multi-specialty, physician-owned clinics in the Arkansas region.
 Additionally, from 2010 to 2014, he served as an Adjunct Instructor for the College of Business at the University of Arkansas - Fort Smith.
-From 2015 to 2017, he served as Managing Director for Babb Strategic Services, L.L.P. ("Babb Strategic"), a consulting and strategic planning services company that he formed in 2006.
+From 2015 to present, he serves as Managing Director for Babb Strategic Services, L.L.P. ("Babb Strategic"), a consulting and strategic planning services company that he formed in 2006.
 Prior to forming Babb Strategic, he served as Executive Vice President - Chief Administrative and Legal Officer, and Secretary of Beverly Enterprises, Inc., a leading provider of healthcare services to the elderly in the United States, from 2000 to 2006.
 Prior to that he served in various senior executive roles at Burlington Northern, Inc., a diversified transportation company and Burlington Northern Santa Fe Corporation, from 1978 to 1999 and as Staff Counsel for the South Carolina Attorney General's Office from 1977 to 1978.
-Mr. Babb is also the Chairman of the Board of Directors of the United States Marshals Museum and Chairman of the Board of Directors for the University of Arkansas - Fort Smith Foundation.
-He holds a bachelor's degree from Minnesota State University and a J.D. from University of South Carolina.
+Mr. Babb is also the Chairman of the Board of Directors of the University of Arkansas-Fort Smith Foundation.
+He holds a bachelor's degree from Minnesota State University and a J.D. from the University of South Carolina.
 Mr. Babb is well-qualified to serve on our Board on account of his extensive experience, in particular the successful turnaround of Beverly Enterprises.